Sweet Movie: Production

 The film was originally intended to focus solely on the experiences of Miss Canada.
 However, the actress portraying the character, Carole Laure, left the production after becoming increasingly disgusted over the actions required for her performance; she decided to quit after shooting a scene in which she fondled a man's penis on-screen.
-After Laure's departure, Makavejev re-wrote the script to include the second narrative, starring Anna Prucnal.
+After Laure's departure, Makavejev rewrote the script to include the second narrative, starring Anna Prucnal.

-Release
+Filming took place in Amsterdam, Montréal, Paris and Germany.

+Reception

-The film created a storm of controversy upon its release, with scenes of coprophilia, emetophilia, implied child molestation, and footage of remains of the Polish Katyn Massacre victims.
-The film was banned in many countries, including the United Kingdom, or severely cut; it is still banned in many countries to this day.
-Polish authorities banned Prucnal from using her passport over the film, which effectively banned her from entering her native country for a number of years.
+The film generated significant controversy upon its release, with scenes of coprophilia, emetophilia, implied child molestation, and footage of real-life remains of the Polish Katyn Massacre victims.
+The 5 April 1976 issue of Time mentioned Sweet Movie as an example of the "porno plague" allegedly spreading in the United States.
+The film was banned in many countries, including the United Kingdom, or severely cut.
+Polish authorities banned Anna Prucnal—a Warsaw-born Polish citizen—from using her passport due to her involvement in the film, preventing her from entering Poland for several years.

+Makavejev said: "After Sweet Movie it was as if I had burned all my bridges.
+I just lost the chance to talk to producers."

 Critical response

+"Sweet Movie tackles the limits of personal and political freedom with kaleidoscopic feverishness, shuttling viewers from a gynecological beauty pageant to a grotesque food orgy with scatological, taboo-shattering glee."

-Sweet Movie received mixed reviews from critics.
+The film received mixed reviews from critics.
 On the review aggregator website Rotten Tomatoes, the film holds a 50% approval rating based on 22 reviews, with an average rating of 5.4/10.

+American philosopher Steven Shaviro commented that, in Sweet Movie, Makavejev went where no filmmaker had gone but the film is "too intellectual to be ecstatic [and] too visceral to be theorizable", and that "certain questions [Sweet Movie] asks simply can't be answered", such as whether the practices seen in Otto Muehl's commune were genuinely liberating or forced by the commune's groupthink.

+Sweet Movie: Poems, a winner of the 2022 National Poetry Series by poet Alisha Dietzman, is an ekphrasis of the film.
+The book mirrors "the uncertain, unstable tenor of Dušan Makavejev’s controversial avant-garde film Sweet Movie."

 Home media

-The film was nearly impossible to find since its initial release in 1974, but Criterion released the film on DVD in a region 1 DVD on June 19, 2007.
+The film was nearly impossible to find since its initial release in 1974, until The Criterion Collection released the film on DVD in a region 1 DVD in 2007.